PrimaveraDeveloper/identity-server/ref/features/user-invitations.md

 ## Limitations

-The current implementation of the user invitations feature has the following limitations:
+The current implementation has the following limitations:

-- The receivers, when creating their accounts, are bound to use email and password and they cannot create the account using an external login provider.
+- The receivers, when creating their accounts, are bound to use email and password and cannot create their accounts using external login providers.
 - There is no mechanism to notify client applications when invitations are accepted or expire.
-Webhooks for these events will be implemented only on IDS Version 5.0.
+Webhooks for these events will be available soon (in version 5.0).